epochml/bylaws/title-2/chapter-1.md

 ## §2.
 Purpose of this Document

 1. This document is intended to define the Epoch information classification system for Epoch data and systems.
-These documents include, but are not limited to:

-- Written memorandums
-- E-mails
-- Reports
-- Notices
-- Forms
-- Source code
-- Research information
+Data and systems shall be defined by the Epoch Technical Team.

 ## §3.
 Applicability